-NAME (exactly as it appears on driver's license) CAMPUS PHONE EMPLOYEE ID # (off ID or Paystub) HOME ADDRESS (add dress that appears on driver's lic ense) CITY STATE ZIP CODE ☐ YES □ NO D/O/B DRIVERS LICENSE # STATE LICENSE HEL D OVER 3 YRS?
-DEPARTMENT TITLE SUPERVISOR driving a College owner released only to those policies.
-I understand that I had driving record may resunderstand that Busin for the College until I in nderstand that the discrimination of the College illege of operating proval or denial of nis information will be a the College's insur and any negative che a College owned, loof my driver authorize te kept confidential and ance and employment name in the status of my eased or rented vehicle.
-Ration, and I will not driv New York LENS progra eby grant permission to Skidmor om for the duration of my emplo ge of any motor vehicle convictio yment in my curr SIGNATURE DATE
+PERSONAL INFORMA ATION (please print): NAME (exactly as it appears on driver's license) CAMPUS PHONE EMPLOYEE ID # (off ID or Paystub) HOME ADDRESS (add dress that appears on driver's lic ense) CITY STATE ZIP CODE ☐ YES [□ NO D/O/B DRIVERS LICENSE # STATE LICENSE HELD OVER 3 YRS?
+DEPARTMENT TITLE SUPERVISOR periodically obtain an driving a College own released only to those policies.
+I understand that I ha driving record may res dmore College and/or its insurar d review my Motor Vehicle Record, leased or rented vehicle.
+I use College representatives charge we an obligation and responsibilisult in the revocation of the priviless Services will email either appreceive approval. ord as needed in inderstand that the d with overseein ty to the College lege of operating order to evaluate my in his information will be g the College's insuran and any negative char g a College owned, leas nsurability when kept confidential and ice and employment in the status of my sed or rented vehicle.
+New York LENS progra eby grant permission to Skidmor im for the duration of my emplo ge of any motor vehicle convictio yment in my curr oll my New York State I ent position.
+This pro Driver's License in the gram will automatically SIGNATURE DATE